 So, you’ve decided to expand.
 You’re moving from one multiswitch to two.
 You’ve read our White Paper on the subject.
 You understand the different kinds of splitters.
 You’re ready to go.
 Just one more thing… it’s time to take a close look at one splitter in particular and how it’s used in your DIRECTV system.

 That specialized splitter is the Skywalker 23302D.
 It’s used between your dish and multiswitches, and it feeds the signal into both.
 There’s some confusion as to how to use this splitter, so let’s dive in.

 Power Passing?
 Do I need Power Passing?

 One feature of the Skywalker splitters is that they pass power on both legs.
 In other words, if there is DC voltage it will pass from either leg of the splitter (or both) up to the dish.

-If you are using an older-style 6×8 multiswitch, power-passing splitters are essential Because the 6×8 is not powered by itself, it relies on the meager power provided by the receivers to power the dish.
+With older installations, power-passing splitters were essential.
+Because these devices were not powered by themselves, they rely on the meager power provided by the receivers to power the dish.
 Without this, the multiswitch simply won’t function.